 The smells given off by Citronella plants are fragrant, though not all that effective in warding off unwanted bugs.
-Homeowners still choose to have these plants amongst their collection for two reasons.
+Homeowners still choose to have these plants in their collection for two reasons.

 They smell good, and they add a delicate touch with leaves that look like lace.